-Risk management is a blanket term covering the identification and evaluation of threats, hazards or other exposures to losses / costs.
+Risk Assessment is a blanket term covering the identification and evaluation of threats, hazards or other exposures to losses / costs.

-HAZID studies involve identification of hazards and the events, which may lead to risk to either people, Environment, Asset or companies' reputation, provides a logical starting point for risk management.
-Systematic appraisal of what might go wrong, combined with ranking in terms of severity, gives a structured basis on which to develop the management strategy.
+HAZID studies involve identification of hazards and the events, which may lead to risk to either people, Environment, Asset or companies' reputation, provides a logical starting point for risk assessment.
+Systematic appraisal of what might go wrong, combined with ranking in terms of severity, gives a structured basis on which to develop the assessment strategy.

 HAZOP studies, which are common in the industry, provide a means to systematically identify deviations from design.
 DEKRA provides HAZOP services and similar studies in a cost-effective manner.
 The group's HAZOP experience ranges from simple plant items to complete facilities.